zoewalsh/lab2/README.md

 the dates queried.

 index.html - The interactive map webpage.
 A simple map is rendered centered at Calgary (Open Street Map + mapbox are used).
 The date picker widget is in the top right corner of the page.
+The geojson data collected from the City of Calgary API is looped through to create markers and add them to clusters.
+A marker can only be created if there is geometry data for the object.
 If dates are submitted using the widget, the page is refreshed with markers/marker clusters displayed for the queried dates.
 A message is also displayed in the widget when a query has been performed.
 A message displays the queried dates if the search was successful.
 An error message is displayed if the user entered a "From" date later than a "To" date.
 A message is also displayed if the selected dates did not return any permits.
 An additional message is also shown if the user enters a "From" date in the future.
+The widget also stores the current search dates;
+for the default route, today's date is displayed in both "From" and "To".

 layout.html - The layout format for any html pages.
 Contains all header links as well as styling.